adityasaini70/Sound-analysis-using-Fourier-Transform/README.md

 # Playing-WIth-Fourier-Transform
-The material is part of my Signal and Systems assignment, that I took in my 3rd semester at IIITD.
+The material is part of Signal and Systems assignment, that I took in my 3rd semester at IIITD.